iglee/outrunJulesVerne/readme.md

 - GIS data: publicly available

 ## How can I recommend a path around globe for you?
-- Natural Language Processing to extract features like sentiment, local attractions, characteristics, etc.
+- Natural Language Processing to extract features like sentiment, local attractions, characteristics, etc. Namely, I used spark's LDA.
 - Monte Carlo Metropolis algorithm to add some randomness.

 For detailed implementation, take a look at `README.md` in `src` folder.